 Officers are permitted only to use the minimal level of force that is necessary to effect lawful purposes – no more, and for no other reason.
 Officers are required to constantly evaluate the situation to determine what, if any, level of force is needed and to stop immediately when the threat is over.
 This is taught in a Use of Force Continuum in the academy.

 EVERY use-of-force is reviewed by multiple supervisors and commanders to ensure force was not misused or excessive.
-Uses of force that result in death or serious injury are turned over to the criminal investigations bureau and reviewed by the state’s attorney from an outside jurisdiction to ensure impartiality.
+As of Oct.
+1, 2021, the investigation is turned over to an independent state agency for investigation.

 Yes, officers are trained and expected to use verbal techniques first, and then if necessary, the minimal amount of force needed to maintain safety and only in direct response to the actions of another.
 Officers are taught to only use or escalate force as absolutely necessary to ensure safety, not to inflict harm, and stop IMMEDIATELY when the threat is over.